No New COVID-19 Cases in Manitoba | ChrisD.ca

-WINNIPEG — No new probable cases of COVID-19 (coronavirus) were reported in Manitoba on Monday, leaving the provincial total at 292 for the third day in a row.
+WINNIPEG — No new probable cases of COVID-19 (coronavirus) were reported in Manitoba on Friday, leaving the provincial total at 294.

 Any person concerned about their exposure to or risk of having COVID-19 no longer has to call Health Links — Info Santé to be screened for a test.
 Anyone with symptoms is still encouraged to use the online screening tool to determine whether they meet the necessary criteria to attend a community testing site.